 .
 It also came to be known as Alta California.
 Following the defeat of Spain in the Mexican-American War, the land was ceded to the United States in 1848 and in 1863, it became a separate territory.
 On February 14, 1912, Arizona became a US state and was the 48th state admitted to the Union.
 During the American Civil War, Arizona was a Confederate Territory.
 During World War 2, Arizona was also the site of German POW camps and Japanese-American internment camps.

 Arizona covers an area of 113,990 square miles.
 Arizona shares its borders with the US states of New Mexico, Nevada, Utah, California and one point common with Colorado.
 It also shares its borders with the country of Mexico.
 Southern Arizona has a desert type of climate where the summers are very hot while the winters are mild.
 Around 27 percent of Arizona is covered by forests.
 The state is also dotted with mountains and plateaus.
 With a height of 2,637 feet, Humphreys Peak is the highest point in the state.
 Forests of pine, Douglas fir and spruce trees can be found in the northern part of the state.
 In the areas of Flagstaff, Alpine and Tucson, one can also come across ski resorts, while the state is also known for its abundance of national forests and national parks.

 Travel Destinations in Arizona

-There are over 200 local school districts in Arizona, with 3 public universities.
-These universities are Arizona State University, which is one of the largest in the US, University of Arizona, and Northern Arizona University.
-The state also has a wide network of 2-year vocational institutions, and community colleges.
+There are more than 200 local school districts in Arizona.
+There are three public universities which include Arizona State University, University of Arizona, and Northern Arizona University.